ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/3-test-on-android.md

 1. Android may ask for confirmation before enabling the connection.

-1. In the _Build Settings_ window
+1. In the _Build Settings_ window:

-1. Ensure your device appears in the _Run Device_ menu and select it
+1. Ensure your device appears in the _Run Device_ menu and select it.

 1. Select _Build and Run_.
 Choose a location to save your build.